Contra Costa County Accident Attorneys

 Make sure you and your passengers are okay after a car accident.
 Seek medical attention right away if necessary.
 If you have serious injuries, call an ambulance.

-To get a precise idea of what your case is worth, we take the following steps:
+To get a clearer idea of your case’s value, we can take the following steps:

-- Consult with doctors who specialize in treating the type of injury that you may have
+- Consult with doctors who specialize in treating the type of injury you may have.

-- Research safety history of the vehicles involved
+- Research the safety history of the vehicles involved.

 - Poor road design or dangerous roads